Jimmy Morales: Arrest of relatives

 In January 2017, Morales' older brother and close adviser, Samuel "Sammy" Morales, as well as one of Morales' sons, José Manuel Morales, were arrested on corruption and money laundering charges.
 According to media reports, the arrests prompted several large protests of up to 15,000 people demanding President Morales' resignation.
 The most recent took place in September 2017.
 Morales refused to step down.
+The charges were dismissed shortly after, and they were later cleared of fraud charges by a Guatemalan court on 19 August 2019.

 CICIG and illegal donations

 In August 2017, Morales ordered the expulsion of Colombian Iván Velásquez, commissioner of the International Commission Against Impunity in Guatemala (CICIG), after it began "investigating claims that his party took illegal donations, including from drug-traffickers" and asked Congress to "strip him of immunity from prosecution."
 The Constitutional Court of Guatemala blocked the move.
 Minister of Foreign Affairs Carlos Raúl Morales had refused to sign the executive order and was removed from office along with Vice-minister Carlos Ramiro Martínez, and vice-minister Anamaría Diéguez resigned.
 Velásquez confirmed he will continue as CICIG commissioner following the Constitutional Court decision to block his expulsion.
 In September 2017, the Congress of Guatemala refused to strip Morales of his immunity, rejecting Commissioner Velásquez's suggestion.
+On 7 August 2022, the first leftist President of Colombia, Gustavo Petro, appointed Velasquez as Minister of National Defense of Colombia.